How to Trade Silver Successfully (Plus Strategy Tips)

 Summary: How difficult is it to trade silver?

-Let us to be clear, We do not recommend any new trader to focus on silver.
+Let us be clear, We do not recommend any new trader to focus on silver.
 For experienced traders, We recommend that you take time to come up with a good trading strategy.

 This strategy should be different from what you normally use to trade currencies and stocks.
 Make sure you understand the different supply chains and the demand.